bennu/docs.konghq.com/app/_hub/kong-inc/request-termination/index.md

       description: Content type of the raw response configured with `config.body`.
   extra: |
-    Once applied, every request (within the configured plugin scope of a Service, Route, Consumer, API, or global) will be immediately terminated by sending the configured response.
+    Once applied, every request (within the configured plugin scope of a Service, Route, Consumer, or global) will be immediately terminated by sending the configured response.

 ---